appbead/webkit-wiki/Building-static-libraries.md

+## STATIC BUILD IS COMPLETELY UNSUPPORTED.
+Use at your own risk

 You just point CMAKE_PREFIX_PATH to Qt installation which is static, and it automatically switches to static mode

 * Pass `-DENABLE_WEBKIT2=OFF -DENABLE_TOOLS=OFF -DENABLE_TEST_SUPPORT=OFF` to cmake arguments.
 Note  that building QML API is not supported [1]